AcornCircsLeft.png

 WIDER SKILL DEVELOPMENT

 All learners have access to an exciting enrichment programme, with dedicated time for physical activity, craft, art and drama to name but a few.
-All important opportunities for them to put in to practice their social and communication skills and building confidence and a sense of enjoyment in learning.
+These are important opportunities for them to put in to practice their social and communication skills and building confidence and a sense of enjoyment in learning.

 Many learners enjoy the incredible achievement of undertaking their Duke of Edinburgh award whilst at Oakwood.
 We pride ourselves in providing this opportunity for our young people to undertake fun and adventure through three progressive Award levels (Bronze, Silver and Gold).
 We value the chance this provides for them to push their personal boundaries, gain new skills and be recognised in their development.